zeek/zeek-docs/scripts/base/frameworks/openflow/main.zeek.rst

    Global flow_mod function.

-   :controller: The controller which should execute the flow modification.
+   :param controller: The controller which should execute the flow modification.

-   :match: The ofp_match record which describes the flow to match.
+   :param match: The ofp_match record which describes the flow to match.

-   :flow_mod: The openflow flow_mod record which describes the action to take.
+   :param flow_mod: The openflow flow_mod record which describes the action to take.

    :returns: F on error or if the plugin does not support the operation, T when the operation was queued.